 PTSD Lawyer | Defense Base Act Attorney | DBA Help

 If you are a civilian contractor and developed symptoms of PTSD while working overseas, call DBA attorney Niles Sneed today.
-Niles has helped thousands of workers suffering from post-traumatic stress disorder obtain compensation and benefits under the Defense Base Act.
+Niles has helped many workers suffering from post-traumatic stress disorder obtain compensation and benefits under the Defense Base Act.
+Whether you were employed by Floud, KBR, AECOM, SOC, or any other, we can assist you.

 Many civilian contractors return home unaware they are suffering from this mental distress disorder and symptoms often may not appear until years after the event.
 PTSD often prevents private contractors from socializing with friends or family, maintaining employment, or finishing daily tasks.
 We can help.
 If you suffer from any negative changes in your physical or emotional wellbeing, contact our DBA attorneys today.